forwards/surveys-public/survey-forms/useR2021/useR2021_demographics_survey_questions.md

 tutorial

 <!-- the following could go on the a posteriori form-->
 ### Why did you not watch/attend any part of useR!
-2021 during July?
+2021 during July? <!--satisfaction survey-->
 Only answer this question if the following conditions are met:
 Answer was '0' at question '16 [Attendance]' (The useR!
 2021 programme includes keynotes, regular talks, elevator pitches, panels and incubators, and tutorials.
 How many useR!
 2021 sessions did you attend to?)
 Please write your answer here:

-### Will you present a contribution for useR!
+### 15. Are you going to present a contribution for useR!
 2021?

 Choose one of the following answers
 Please choose only one of the following: